BayLab/MarineGenomics2022/docs/09-Week9.gwas.md

 ```
 The answer is 13863.

-Let's remove the values that are not -999 and that are negative and asign them to a new object called 'lrt_filt'.
+Let's remove the values that are not -999 and or negative and assign them to a new object called 'lrt_filt'.

 ```r
 lrt_filt <- lrt[-c(which(lrt$LRT == -999),which(lrt$LRT <= 0)),]